Ackee-Blockchain/wake/docs/testing-framework/basic-usage.md

 This guide explains how to run the first test in the Woke testing framework.

+!!! warning
+    Before getting started, make sure to have the latest version of a development chain installed.
+    This is especially important in case of the Anvil development chain, because it is under active development.

 ## Generating pytypes

 The first step is to generate `pytypes` for smart contracts that should be tested.
 This is done by running the following command: